 Glencore Energy UK (Glencore), Oando Trading DMCC (OTD) and OER Inc. signed a Prepayment Agreement dated 20 October 2022.
-Under the Agreement, Glencore provided an advance of \$50 million to OTD for the purpose of participating as a lender in the general syndication of the US\$1.04 billion senior secured facility entered into pursuant to a facility agreement dated 26 November 2021 between, among others, AFRICAN EXPORT-IMPORT BANK ("Afrexim") and LEKKI REFINERY FUNDING LIMITED (and as amended and restated from time to time).
-OTD covenants to receive allocations of certain cargoes as a result of its participation in such financing.
+Under the Agreement, Glencore provided an advance of \$50 million to OTD.
 The advance, which is priced at 9.5% p.a., shall be repaid by OTD through six instalments of \$8,333,333.33 (together with interest accrued thereon) in cash and in one year.
-OER is the guarantor of the advance payment
+OTD started repayment of the advance in December 2022.
+OER quaranteed the advance.